redfoxgamedev/unity-emotion-recognition/README.md

 ## Functionality overview

-Unity captures the information from the web camera, sends the information to the local Python server operating on Flask, which processes the image and predicts and emotion and then sends the prediction back to Unity with Unity playing corresponding Particle Effect according to emotion received.
+Unity captures the information from the web camera, sends the information to the local Python server operating on Flask, which processes the image and predicts the emotion and then sends the prediction back to Unity with Unity playing corresponding Particle Effect according to emotion received.
 Python does all the “AI” work in this case with Unity just supplying the webcam data.
 In the current setup, since both run on the local machine, Python could in fact tackle even the web camera feed, letting Unity just display graphics.

 ## Issues